Vintage Tube Amp Spa

 If you want to compare your voltage readings on that old ST-70, ST-30, A500, A700, Fisher 400 or Marantz 7 you needs to have a Variac and set the primary voltage to the one that is published on the schematic.

 The problem we face today is that Primary AC voltages in the range of 115 to 118 VAC are not very common today.
-Unless one happens to live very far from the power station, in the styx, you will probably measure 125 VAC with your VOM.
+Unless one happens to live very far from the power station, in the Styx, you will probably not measure 125 VAC with your VOM, but 120V or 119V.

-Now connect that old Dynaco ST-70 to 125 VAC and you will immediately exceed the DC voltage rating of the stock Quad Electrolytic capacitor, not to mention AC and DC voltages sometimes 20 to 25 % above nominal, I have seen 30% in some old Stromberg Carlson amps I own.
+Now connect that old Dynaco ST-70 to 125 VAC and you will immediately exceed the DC voltage rating of the first section of that Un-Molested stock Metal Can Quad Electrolytic FP capacitor, not to mention AC and DC voltages sometimes 20 to 25 % above nominal, I have seen 30% in some old Stromberg Carlson amps I own.

 If you don't believe me, you need to measure the voltages and currents on your vintage tube amp and compare them to the original values shown on the schematic to understand what "High Mains" AC does to your precious tubes.

-AC Filament voltages will often rise above the 10% maximum allowed and dramatically shorten tube life.
+Also the AC Filament voltages will often rise above the 10% maximum allowed and dramatically shorten tube life.
+When you operate a 6.3Volt Filament at 7.5Volts, ouch!

 Most current production tube amps do not have this problem, as their transformer primaries are wound for 120 VAC and the voltages settle down quite nicely.